zenarcha/extraction-OS-capability/README.md

 While implementing:

-- Follow the applicable rules in the `rules/` directory.
+- Follow the applicable engineering rules.
+- Keep prompts, schemas and implementation consistent.
+- Reuse existing schemas and components when appropriate.
 - Do not invent engineering practices that contradict the documented guidance.
-- Keep prompts, schemas and implementation consistent.

 ---

-## 5. Handle failures

-Design for failure.
+## 5. Design for Failure

+Assume things can go wrong.

 Consider:

-- invalid input
+- Invalid input
+- Missing information
-- incomplete input
+- Incomplete input
-- malformed output
+- Malformed output
-- refusals
-- validation failures
+- Validation failures
+- Model refusals

 Do not assume the model always returns valid data.